nobleans-playground/coding-challenge-colour-battle/readme.md

 You can run the game in two modes by running one of the following two files:
 - `main.py`: Regular game with GUI.
 - `tournament.py`: Run a test tournament without a GUI.
 After it's done it will print out the rankings.
 Use `--games 100` or `--rounds 100` to alter the length of the tournament.
 Defaults to one game of 1000 rounds.
+Add `--graph` to output a nice graph showing the performance of all bots like [this](https://github.com/nobleans-playground/coding-challenge-colour-battle#Some-Statistics).
 - `time_trails.py`: Measures how long your bot takes to decide it's next move.

 ## Rules